Why Your Website Copy Still Matters More Than Your AI Tools

 Here's my honest recommendation to any small business owner reading this:

 1. Get your copy right first.
 Before you buy another tool, before you set up another automation, look at your website and ask: would I call this company?
 Does this sound like a real person?
 Does it say something my competitor's site doesn't?
+If you need a hand, that's exactly what our copywriting service is built for.

 2. Then — and only then — automate the delivery.
 Use AI to personalize emails.
 Use a CRM to follow up automatically.
 Use chatbots to answer common questions.
 But all of that runs on the foundation of your message.